 - conduct user research on the impact of the charter in organisations that sign up

 - add questions on the impact of the charter to departmental surveys with schools and colleges

 - evaluate progress in 2023

-- What Works Centre for Wellbeing: measuring wellbeing in schools
+- What Works Centre for Wellbeing: measuring wellbeing in schools and colleges

 - Department for Work and Pensions: workplace wellbeing tool

 The Measures of National Well-being Dashboard monitors and reports on wellbeing of the UK.

 - Promoting and supporting mental health and wellbeing in schools and colleges